yashketkar/v2/_projects/personal-website-v1.md

   - title: "Technologies Used"
     text: "Jekyll, GitHub pages"
 ---
 First iteration of my personal website built with Jekyll and hosted on Github Pages.
+I used the [{ Personal } Jekyll Theme](https://github.com/le4ker/personal-jekyll-theme).